replicatedhq/kurl.sh/src/markdown-pages/addons/openebs.md

 The [LocalPV provisioner](https://docs.openebs.io/docs/next/localpv.html) uses the host filesystem directory `/var/openebs/local` for storage.
 PersistentVolumes provisioned with localPV will not be relocatable to a new node if a pod gets rescheduled.
 Data in these PersistentVolumes will not be replicated across nodes to protect against data loss.
-The localPV provisioner is suitable for single-node clusters.
+The localPV provisioner is suitable as the default provisioner for single-node clusters.

 ## cStor

 The [cStor provisioner](https://docs.openebs.io/docs/next/ugcstor.html) relies on block devices for storage.
-The OpenEBS NodeDeviceManager runs a DaemonSet to automatically incorporate available block devices into a storage pool named `cstor-dist`.
+The OpenEBS NodeDeviceManager runs a DaemonSet to automatically incorporate available block devices into a storage pool named `cstor-disk`.
 The first available block device on each node in the cluster will automatically be added to this pool.

+### Adding Disks

+After joining more nodes with disks to your cluster you can re-run the kURL installer to re-configure the `cstor-disk` storagepoolclaim, the storageclass, and the replica count of any existing volumes.

 ### Storage Class

-The kURL installer will create a StorageClass for the cStor provisioner that configures cStor to provision volumes with a single replica.
+The kURL installer will create a StorageClass that initially configures cStor to provision volumes with a single replica.
 After adding more nodes with disks to the cluster, re-running the kURL installer will increase the replica count up to a maximum of three.
-The kURL installer will also create additional replicas for volumes below the new target.
+The kURL installer will also check for any PVCs that were created at a lower ReplicaCount and will add additional replicas to bring those volumes up to the new ReplicaCount.

 ```
 apiVersion: storage.k8s.io/v1